Easy step by step guide to making vegan whipped cream using canned coconut cream. Better than any whipped cream you’ve had before!

-Vegan whipped cream – ooh la la!
+Vegan whipped cream – ooh la la.

 And I’m going to show you two ways of making it, the plain delicious whipped cream way, or the sweetened whipped cream way.

 Really depends on what you’re eating it with.
 Eating it with a super sweet dessert?
-Then no need to sweeten your cream.
+Then there is no need to sweeten your cream.
 Eating it on something relatively plain?
 Then you may want to sweeten your cream!

 Wherever you would have used regular whipped cream – use this instead!